rgrokett/RaspiDigiHamClock/README.md

 Raspberry Pi powered Digital Clock for Amateur Radio using TM1637 4 digit displays

+NOTE: This project uses Python2.7 and is not compatible with Python3.X

 Amateur Radio Operators (aka HAM Radio) use 24 hour UTC (Universal Coordinated Time) for much of their operation.
 I decided to build a digital clock using the low-cost TM1637 4 digit displays and a Raspberry Pi Zero W instead of just a GUI clock.
 (Hardware is fun!)

 The TM1637 driven display has four  7 segment leds with a center colon “:” between two sets of digits.
 It requires two wires to drive the display plus 5V + and Ground for a total of 4 wires.